 The best definition of a smart city comes from the Institute of Electrical and Electronic Engineers (IEEE) Standards Association.
 The IEEE says, “As world urbanization continues to grow and the total population expected to double by 2050, there exists an increased demand for intelligent, sustainable environments that reduce environmental impact and o er citizens a high-quality life.
 A smart city brings together technology, government and society to enable a smart economy, smart mobility, a smart environment, smart people, smart living and smart governance.”
 Obviously, that’s less than concrete.
 Here’s another definition of the concept of a smart city.

-Because of this ambiguity and disparity, we need to turn to actual use cases to determine what defines a smart city.
+Because of this ambiguity and disparity, we need to turn to actual Applications to determine what defines a smart city.
 There are quite a few ways in which this sort of technology is being utilized today around the globe, including the following: